UEFA: Corruption and controversy

-In July 2025, UEFA sanctioned Crystal Palace F.C. and Olympique Lyonnais for breaching its multi-club ownership rules, due to overlapping ownership by John Textor’s Eagle Football Group.
+In July 2025, UEFA sanctioned Crystal Palace F.C. and Olympique Lyonnais for breaching its multi-club ownership rules, due to overlapping ownership by John Textor's Eagle Football Group.
 Palace, who had qualified for the UEFA Europa League as FA Cup winners, were instead placed in the UEFA Europa Conference League, while Lyon retained the Europa League spot.
-The Court of Arbitration for Sport rejected Palace’s appeal in August 2025.
+The Court of Arbitration for Sport rejected Palace's appeal in August 2025.

+In July 2026, UEFA made multiple public statements regarding FIFA President Gianni Infantino's proposal to create a $20 billion commercial subsidiary, the FIFA Forward Enterprise, which would be involved with the running of FIFA's major tournaments such as the FIFA World Cup, FIFA Women's World Cup, FIFA Club World Cup, and other tournaments.
+UEFA initially rejected it completely, calling upon FIFA to stop these plans and to not inject private money into its competitions.
+The situation escalated on 30 July, when UEFA released a statement in conjunction with all 55 member associations after a vote to boycott all FIFA competitions indefinitely until the commercialisation plans were stopped and assurances were made that they would never be brought up in the future.

+In August 2026, UEFA began preparing a criminal complaint against Infantino in Switzerland for financial mismanagement.
+Requests for discovery were also filed in Manhattan for potential evidence from Thrive Capital Management, the would-be primary investors, and southern Florida, where FIFA has offices.